jinglescode/emurgo-build-mesh-workshop/README.md

 - use blockchain provider to `fetchAddressUTxOs()` to get the utxos from the script address
 - create redeemer
 - create transaction, redeeming the utxos from the script address

+Deployment
+- commit codes to GitHub
+- log in / sign up Vercel
+- deploy to Vercel